ac427/lb-test/Readme.md

 # Simple Nginx Load Balancer

 ## Prerequisite
-  Have host with docker and docker-compose installed and access to Internet
+  Have host with docker and docker-compose installed and access to Internet ( If you want to pull images from docker hub instead of building using the Dockerfiles)

 ## Setup
 The docker-compose.yaml has 3 servers, 2 web and 1 load balancer defined.